User Manual

 FileBrowser

 Here you can browse all the documentation or code from the git repos as file browser.
 We use SFTPGo here.
-Please use with care, as some of the folder are system relevant.
+Please use with care, as some of the folders are system relevant.

 Log in